vdegenne/rollup-plugin-material-all/packages/rollup-plugin-material-all/README.md

 ### 🛠️ During development

-_do not use the plugin,_ all you need is to import the `all.js` module from the core library:
+_do not use the plugin,_ all you need to do is to import the `all.js` module from the core library somewhere in your source:

 ```js
 import `@material/web/all.js`
 ```

-_Note: It can be anywhere_
+That's it*!*

 ### 📦 At build time